ivanreese/ivanish/source/pages/feeds.md

   }
 </style>

-I think RSS is the bees knees!
+I think RSS is the bee's knees!

 There are two ways to consume my website via your feed reader of choice: